 - We strive to live together in peace, love, and harmony as brothers and sisters in the human family.

-- We love all our students regardless of race, color, creed, religion, national or ethnic origin, disability, sex, age, marital status, veteran or veteran disability status, or sexual orientation.
+- We love all our students regardless of age, race, color, disability, gender, familial status, sexual orientation, religion, national and ethnic origin.

 - We conduct worship on our campus in the Christian context, shaped and informed by Lutheran traditions of music and the arts.